-Rain Plan: In the event of heavy rain, we will postpone.
-We will send out an email reminder on June 23 to confirm the event plan.
+Rain Plan: In the event of heavy rain, we will postpone to the following weekend.
+We will send out an email reminder the day before to confirm the event plan.

 What to Wear/Bring: